 10 Famous Surrealist Artists You Must Know

+Who were exactly the Surrealists and how did they appear on the art scene?
 Founded by Andre Breton in 1924, Surrealism swept the art world by storm.
 Surrealist artists aimed to channel the unconscious in order to unlock their creativity and imagination.
 Influenced by psychoanalysis, they believed that the rational mind suppressed the power of their expression.
 Spanning visual arts, surrealism photography, literature, and cinema, Surrealism proposed that artists should bypass reason and rationality.
 These techniques became known as automatism or automatic writing, encouraging chance and spontaneity in artistic practices.
 Guided by Freud’s emphasis on the importance of dreams and the unconscious, they employed a variety of motifs that rendered these notions.
-Each artist relied on their own symbols, but their imagery could be often described as outlandish, perplexing, and even uncanny, jolting the viewer out of their comforting assumptions.
+Each of the surrealist artists relied on their own symbols, but their imagery could be often described as outlandish, perplexing, and even uncanny, jolting the viewer out of their comforting assumptions.
 From Max Ernst‘s obsession with birds and Salvador Dali’s depiction of ants or eggs to Joan Miró’s vague biomorphic imagery, nature was the most frequent imagery.

 Scroll down for a list of Surrealist artists that have contributed to the glory of the movement the most.

 Featured images: The Paris Surrealists, 1933, via Rusty’s Artists; Yves Tanguy – I Await You, 1934; Salvador Dali – Sleep, via Bureau de Estilo Renata Abranchs; Rene Magritte – Every day, 1966.

 Andre Breton - The Founder of Surrealism